jgd10/isale-wiki/Installation-instructions.md

 Where `<prefix>` is whatever you entered as the installation directory for iSALE-Dellen using the `--prefix` option (e.g., `/data/isale_user/iSALE`).
 For shells other than bash, this syntax may vary.

-> Information about the installed files and the structure of the installation directory can be found [[modelsdir|here]].

 ### Running the demonstration simulation

-iSALE is distributed with input files for a simple demonstration simulation and a number of more complex [example problems](https://github.com/isale-code/iSALE2D/wiki/Example-problems).
+iSALE is distributed with input files for a simple demonstration simulation and a number of more complex [example problems](Example-problems).

 To run the demonstration problem after installing iSALE, go into the install directory `<prefix>` (e.g., `/data/isale_user/iSALE`) and list the contents.
 <pre>